Content-based Wake-up for Energy-efficient and Timely Top-k IoT Sensing Data Retrieval: System Model

 where $\Omega_{k}$ is a subset of nodes whose observed values belong to the top-$k$ set at the sampling time slot $t_{s}$.
 This definition is equivalent to the average \gls{qaoi} across the top-$k$ nodes.
 A large \gls{k-qaoi} means the sink holds stale information on top-$k$ set, while a smaller \gls{k-qaoi} means the sink has fresh information on top-$k$ set at the deadline.

-To allow each episode to be analyzed in isolation, we assign a fixed age penalty $\Gamma$ to the nodes that fail to transmit their observations before the deadline.
+To allow each episode to be analyzed in isolation, we assign a fixed age penalty $\Gamma$ to the nodes that fail to transmit their observations before the deadline\footnote{In practice, $\Gamma$ could, for instance, be selected based on the statistics of the penalty value of all nodes, e.g., by averaging the penalty value assigned to each node based on the past data collection history.
+We argue that the variance of these penalties among top-$k$ nodes is small as the sink might receive data from the nodes even after it exceeds the deadline in the previous episode.}.
 The value of $\Gamma$ corresponds to the time elapsed since the latest received packet was generated at the deadline when the nodes fail data transmission in the current episode.
 A small $\Gamma$ means that the sink has partial knowledge on the physical process observed the sensor nodes in the current episode based on the collected data in the previous ones, while a large $\Gamma$ means that the time between consecutive requests is sufficient and the sink has less knowledge on them.

 In practice, having an age that exceeds a certain threshold may not bring any useful information, regardless of the actual age.
 Thus, we assume the \gls{coud} defined in Eq.~\eqref{eq:AoI_with_CoUD} is upper bounded by a fixed value $A_{\mathrm{max}}$.
 Further, as $\Delta_{k}$ defined in Eq.~\eqref{eq:k_QAoI}, is a random variable, in the following, we limit our focus to the expected \gls{k-qaoi}, defined as